d-bl/GroundForge/docs/help/Tiles.md

 the squares at the start of the threads visible.
 Click these squares to toggle between a black or red color.

-A tooltip shows when your mouse hovers over a square.
+A tooltip shows a thread number when your mouse hovers over a square.
 Too tiny squares or too close together?
 Use the zoom function of your browser.
 Usually control-shift-plus to zoom in, control-zero to reset, on a mac use command for control.